JDiaz0523/Psi_analysis/README.md

 ```math
 \frac{t}{\tau} \, e^{1 - \frac{t}{\tau}}
 ```
-This function is widely used in signal processing and modeling to simulate time-based phenomena such as response curves.
+This function is widely used for modeling neuronal activation waveforms, including simulations of synaptic conductances and other time-dependent neural processes.
 It computes values for a time vector sampled at a specified rate `fs` (samples per second) and `t.max` (seconds).

 Usage